Boldizsarb/Devops_com619/documentation.md

 - **Azure Configuration**: Configured the Azure virtual machine to run the Dockerized application.
 - **DNS and IP Setup**: Configured DNS settings and public IP address in Azure to match the SSL certificate's domain.
 - **Firewall Configuration**: Configured the Azure firewall to allow traffic on port 443 for secure HTTPS connections.
+Azure was used becasue of the flexibility and scalability.
+RockyLinux was used as the operating system, we chose the size of the disk, the RAM and other configurations.

 ### SSL
 - **Self-Signed SSL**: Created a self-signed SSL certificate using OpenSSL to secure local development.
-- **Let's Encrypt Certificate**: Obtained a free Let’s Encrypt certificate from the Internet Security Research Group (ISRG)
+- **Let's Encrypt Certificate**: Obtained a free Let’s Encrypt certificate from the Internet Security Research Group (ISRG).

 ### NGINX

 - **HTTPS Redirection**: Set up Nginx to redirect HTTP traffic to HTTPS to ensure secure connections.
 - **Nginx Configuration**: Configured Nginx to use SSL by setting up the correct paths to the certificate (`cert.pem`) and key (`key.pem`) for local deployment.

+### Deploy Script
+- **Bash**: The deploy script is using bash technology to enter commands on the VM CLI.
+The script is executed on the Azure VM during deployment.
+It performs the following steps:
+>1.
+Pull the latest Docker images for the application, NGINX, and MySQL.
+>2.
+Create a Docker network called `devops-net`.
+>3.
+Create a Docker volume called `mysql-data`.
+>4.
+Stop and remove existing containers (`myapp`, `nginx`, and `mysql-devops`).
+>5.
+Start a MySQL container `(mysql-devops)`, setting up the necessary environment variables and port bindings.
+>6.
+Wait for the MySQL container to fully start.
+>7.
+Start the application container `(myapp)` and wait for it to start.
+>Start the NGINX container `(nginx)` with the appropriate configuration and mounted files.

 ### Troubleshooting